-Each benefits plan defines which services are covered, excluded and subject to dollar caps or other limits.
-Members and their dentists will need to consult the member's benefits plan to determine if any exclusions or other benefits limitations apply to this service or supply.
-The conclusion that a particular service or supply is medically necessary does not guarantee that this service or supply is covered (that is, will be paid for by Aetna) for a particular member.
-The member's benefits plan determines coverage.
-Some plans exclude coverage for services or supplies that we consider medically necessary.
+The conclusion that a particular service or supply is medically necessary does not constitute a representation or warranty that this service or supply is covered (for example, will be paid for by Aetna) for a particular member.
+The member's benefit plan determines coverage.
+Some plans exclude coverage for services or supplies that Aetna considers medically necessary.
 If there is a discrepancy between this policy and a member's plan of benefits, the benefits plan will govern.
-In addition, coverage may be mandated by applicable legal requirements of a state, the federal government or CMS for Medicare and Medicaid members.
+In addition, coverage may be mandated by applicable legal requirements of a State, the Federal government or CMS for Medicare and Medicaid members.

 Aetna considers this surgical procedure to be dental-in-nature (DIN) oral surgery.
 Coverage may be available for DIN oral surgical procedures under either medical or dental plans.

 Alveoloplasty, in conjunction with extractions, is a surgical procedure that recontours the alveolar bone and is usually performed to prepare the alveolar ridge for a dental prosthesis or other treatments such as radiation therapy and transplant surgery.
 This procedure may require the elevation of a mucoperiosteal flap to allow access to the alveolar cortical bone of the maxilla (upper jaw) or mandible (lower jaw).
 Protuberant or excessive cortical bone not removed during the extraction procedure would be removed during an alveoloplasty procedure with additional surgical instrumentation.
 This procedure is usually reported separately from the removal of teeth within the same quadrant on the same date of service.
 Because third molars are not eligible for prosthetic replacement, we consider associated bone contouring to be part of their extractions and a separate benefit will not be available for the alveoloplasty.

 Alveoloplasty, not in conjunction with extraction of teeth, is defined as the removal of bone within a quadrant and is usually performed to accommodate the placement of a dental prosthesis or other treatments such as radiation therapy and transplant surgery.
 This procedure is the same procedure as that noted above, except that there is no report of tooth removal on the same date of service.
 The surgical procedure involves mucoperiosteal flap elevation and removal of protuberant bone that has been determined to have an adverse effect on stability and comfort for a future dental prosthesis.

-D7310 -- Alveoloplasty in conjunction with extractions - four or more teeth or tooth spaces, per quadrant
+D7310 — Alveoloplasty in conjunction with extractions - four or more teeth or tooth spaces, per quadrant

-D7311 -- Alveoloplasty in conjunction with extractions, one to three teeth or tooth spaces per quadrant
+D7311 — Alveoloplasty in conjunction with extractions, one to three teeth or tooth spaces per quadrant

-D7320 -- Alveoloplasty not in conjunction with extractions - four or more teeth or tooth spaces, per quadrant
+D7320 — Alveoloplasty not in conjunction with extractions - four or more teeth or tooth spaces, per quadrant

-D7321 -- Alveoloplasty not in conjunction with extractions, one to three teeth or tooth spaces per quadrant
+D7321 — Alveoloplasty not in conjunction with extractions, one to three teeth or tooth spaces per quadrant

-41874 -- Alveoloplasty, each quadrant
+41874 — Alveoloplasty, each quadrant

 Original policy: November 22, 2005

 Updated: November 28, 2007; December 29, 2008; December 21, 2009; February 28, 2011; April 9, 2012; April 30, 2013; April 17, 2014; April 20, 2015; May 23, 2016; September 5, 2017; February 12, 2020; April 5, 2021; May 4, 2022

 The above policy is based on the following references:

 American Medical Association.
-Current procedural terminology, CPT-2010: 153.**
+Current procedural terminology, CPT-2011: 153.

 Archer, W. Harry.
 Oral Surgery for Dental Prostheses, Chapter 3, Oral and Maxillofacial Surgery.
 Carlsbad: W.B.
 Saunders; 1975:179-182.

-*Copyright 2012 American Dental Association.
+Copyright 2022 American Dental Association.
 All rights reserved.